 Whether you want to grow carrots that are orange, black, or something else on the color spectrum, you’ll need to know how to start them from seed.
 Carrots do not transplant well – the roots are sensitive to disturbance, so seed sowing is a must.

 Choose your seeds and select a garden spot with full sun, one where you can create a carrot paradise.
 This paradise will consist of loose, sandy loam soil that is well-draining.

 It should be free from rocks, roots, and clods of dirt to about 12 inches deep.
 Pull up any weeds if you see them as well.

 Plan to sow your carrot seeds as soon as your soil can be worked.
-For a spring garden this is usually 2-4 weeks before your last frost date.
-You can also sow them 10-12 weeks before your first frost date for a fall harvest.
+For a spring garden this is usually two to four weeks before your last frost date.
+You can also sow them 10 to 12 weeks before your first frost date for a fall harvest.

 If you are planting in rows, space them 10 inches apart.
 Pat the soil gently without compressing it, then lay out your seeds.
-Plant 2-6 seeds per inch.
-Cover with 1/4-1/2 inch of soil, then pat the soil again gently.
+Plant two to six seeds per inch.
+Cover with a quarter to half an inch of soil, then pat the soil again gently.

 Carrots also grow well in containers, and potted carrots can even be grown indoors – in fact, they are one of the easiest veggies to grow inside, and their leafy green foliage makes them an attractive plant for the home.
 Just make sure your carrots are on a sunny windowsill and keep them watered.

 Water lightly, since carrot seeds are small and light, and prone to being washed away.
 Keep the soil moist, but not waterlogged – you may need to water every day until germination.

 Carrot seeds can take up to 21 days or longer to germinate, so this is a good time to exercise your patience and complete some other gardening tasks.

 To grow them successfully, carrots will require a little more care and attention than some of the more laid back members of your veggie garden.